Nextiva / Blog / Marketing & Sales

 Remember:

-The terms “customer journey” and “customer lifecycle” are often used interchangeably, but they’re not the exact same concept.
-The customer lifecycle is the full relationship with a brand, including awareness, purchase, and advocacy stages.
-The customer journey is just one slice of that lifecycle — focused on specific touchpoints like evaluating vendors or support interactions.
+The terms “customer journey” and “customer lifecycle” are often used interchangeably, but they’re not the same concept.
+The customer lifecycle is the whole relationship with a brand, including awareness, purchase, and advocacy stages.
+The customer journey is just one slice of that lifecycle — focused on specific touchpoints, such as vendor evaluations or support interactions.
 Think of the lifecycle as a high-level view and the journey as more detailed.
+Lifecycle marketing focuses on marketing efforts at specific stages of the customer journey, while customer lifecycle management covers the entire relationship.

 Key Stages of the Customer Lifecycle

-Every business may define the exact stages of their customer lifecycle a bit differently, but here are the six main stages most customers go through:
+Every business may define the exact stages of its customer lifecycle a bit differently, but here are the six main stages most customers go through:

 1. Awareness stage